 Your lawn knows when to come back on its own, Gadbois says.

 The best lawn for a healthy ecosystem that attracts pollinators is a diverse one, Gadbois says.
 That means drought-tolerant grass (red fescue is a prime choice), along with a mix of other grasses, clover, creeping perennials such as thyme, ajuga, violets, sedums, and even dandelions.

 Although seen as a scourge by many homeowners who love a well-manicured lawn, dandelions are one of the first spring flowers to feed bees and other pollinators.
 “They disappear in a few weeks anyways, but these are crucial weeks at the beginning of spring when the perennials in our gardens are not yet blooming.”

-Hold off on cleaning up your garden until the daytime temperature is consistently at least 10 C, says Master Gardeners of Ottawa-Carleton.
+Holding off on spring yard cleanup includes your garden.
+When it comes to gardens, wait until the daytime temperature is consistently at least 10 C, says Master Gardeners of Ottawa-Carleton.
 Master Gardeners is a volunteer group of experienced gardeners who have studied horticulture and continue to upgrade their skills through technical training.
 With this training, they provide unbiased and free horticultural advice and expertise to home gardeners.

 Although not a master gardener herself, Gadbois was affiliated with the group and adheres to its example of following good gardening practices.

 Waiting until the temperature is above 10 C “comes down to the ecosystem and waiting for our insect friends to wake up and emerge from the detritus of last year’s growth where they, and their eggs and larvae, have been overwintering,” she says.
 “Cleaning up too soon and dumping the remains in the recycling bin can deprive our gardens of beneficial insects over time.
 Best to let them emerge naturally and get to work at their own pace.”